Mountain bike tours

 Turn-by-turn directions

-On the way to the Zermatt valley, the Rhône is replaced by the Vispa, and you’ll follow mountain bike route no. 150 Visp-Zermatt following the Matterhorn Gotthard Bahn line, until you arrive in Zermatt.
-As you depart from Visp, you’ll leave the vineyards and head for the village of Stalden on the other side of the valley, continuing towards Kalpetran along an old mule track with dry-stone walls.
-Shortly afterwards, you’ll return to the road as far as St Niklaus, then continue along the railway line and the Vispa to Randa with its meadows and pastures.
-From Täsch onwards, the forest path turns into a tough mountain bike trail, which you can avoid by branching off onto the road, and the last stretch before the finish takes place on a road with very little traffic, as Zermatt is a car-free village.
-Once you've completed all ten legs of the Glacier Bike Tour, the first thing you'll want to do is have a drink and celebrate!
+On the route to the Zermatt valley, the Rhône is replaced by the Vispa and you follow the MTB route no 150 Visp (Viège)-Zermatt until you arrive in Zermatt, along the Matterhorn Gotthard Bahn railway line.
+Starting from Visp (Viège), you leave the vineyards to head towards the village of Stalden on the other side of the valley and continue to Kalpetran by taking an old mule track that runs alongside dry stone walls.
+Shortly afterwards, you return to the road until St Niklaus (St-Nicolas), then continue along the railway line and the Vispa, up to Randa with its meadows and pastures.
+From Täsch, the forest path turns into a demanding MTB trail, which you can avoid by diverting onto the road, and the final section before arriving is on a road with very little traffic, as Zermatt is a car-free village.
+Once at your destination, after completing the ten stages of the Glacier Bike Tour, the first thing to do is to toast and enjoy yourself.

 Start